-Language Immersion students will follow the same curriculum as other students but will complete the subject, including assessment work and examinations, in the French language.
+Language Immersion students will follow the same curriculum as other students but will complete the subject of Religion, including assessment work and examinations, in the French language.

 Girls who have a passion for learning, a desire to expand their brains and develop their skills as a learner and who are prepared to work hard, should consider Language Immersion.

-While the Language Immersion Program provides students the opportunity to strengthen their French language skills, perhaps the most significant benefits extend beyond language learning.
-Learning any language through immersion provides benefits that are the building blocks for a successful learner.
-Some of these benefits include:
+While the Language Immersion Program provides students with the opportunity to strengthen their French language skills, perhaps the most significant benefits extend beyond language learning.
+Learning any language through immersion provides benefits that are the building blocks for a successful learner. some of these benefits include:

-Imagine learning to play a muscial instrument such piano without being able to touch the keyboard.
-To learn how to master a musical instrument required that we gain both knowlege and skill simulatenously.
-In other words, we learn effectively by experiencing both learning about the instrument, whilst putting knowledge to practice.
+Imagine learning to play a musical instrument such as the piano without being able to touch the keyboard.
+To learn how to master a musical instrument requires that we gain both knowledge and skill simultaneously.
+In other words, we learn effectively by experiencing learning about the instrument, whilst playing the instrument.
 This is as true of music, as it is of language.
-In the evening, or at school, a student may be given time to practise music by playing the piano, but do you, or your children, have the opportunity to practise playing the language during or after school?
+In the evening, or at school, a student may be given time to practise music by playing the piano, but do you, or your children, have the opportunity to practise speaking the language during or after school?
 If not, then what is learnt in their language lessons may be wasted to some extent.
 Language Immersion prevents this from happening by giving opportunities to students to practice what they learn whilst they learn.

 We often underestimate our child's ability to learn languages.
 The brain offers enormous capacity for languages.
 If a child learns different languages then this will develop the thinking processes within the brain itself.
 This is why the ability to 'think' in different languages is so often seen as an advantage.